Service Updates and Advice on COVID-19 (Coronavirus)

-- All communal lounges, kitchens, libraries and common rooms are now closed to both external visitors and residents.
+- All communal lounges, kitchens, libraries and common rooms remain closed to both external visitors and residents.

-- All coffee mornings, communal lunches and community activities are suspended.
+- All coffee mornings, communal lunches and community activities remain suspended.

 - If there is a communal laundry at your scheme, you will be asked to only use this at allocated times to limit the number of residents coming into contact with each other at any one time.

-Please do not approach staff that are on site and make sure you maintain the social distancing guidelines set out by the government of at least two metres at all times.
-Please do wave or say hello, and if you need any assistance please ask them to call you when they leave the site.
+Please do not approach staff that are on site and make sure you maintain social distancing.
+Please feel free to wave or say hello, and if you need any assistance please ask them to call you when they leave the site.

 More broadly, any energy customer in financial distress will also be supported by their supplier, which could include debt repayments and bill payments being reassessed, reduced or paused where necessary, while disconnection of credit meters will be completely suspended.

-The current isolation measures that have been put in place by the Government are likely to mean that you will be spending a lot of time at home and this may mean a pressured situation could get worse.
+Although lockdown restrictions are being eased, you may still be spending a lot of time at home and this could mean a pressured situation could get worse.

 If you are in immediate danger, please call 999 and ask for the police.

-It’s understandable that not only our residents, but communities everywhere will be worried about how their lives are going to be affected over the coming months.
+It’s understandable that not only our residents, but communities everywhere continued to be worried about how their lives will be affected by Covid-19.